Crop Monitor for AMIS

 Pie chart description: Each slice represents a country's share of total AMIS production (5-year average).
 Main producing countries (representing 95 percent of production) are shown individually, with the remaining 5 percent grouped into the “Other AMIS Countries” category.
 The proportion within each national slice is coloured according to the crop conditions within a specific growing area; grey indicates that the respective area is out of season.
 Sections within each slice are weighted by the sub-national production statistics (5-year average) of the respective country.
 The section within each national slice also accounts for multiple cropping seasons (i.e., spring and winter wheat).
 When conditions are other than’ favourable’, icons are added that provide information on the key climatic drivers affecting conditions.

-Information on crop conditions in non-AMIS countries can be found in the GEOGLAM Crop Monitor for Early Warning, published April 4th.
+Information on crop conditions in non-AMIS countries can be found in the GEOGLAM Crop Monitor for Early Warning.

-Reflecting a La Niña influence, the July to September seasonal forecasts indicate above-normal precipitation in India, the Maritime Continent, northern East Africa, and Central America.
-During late 2024 to early 2025, La Niña conditions would raise the chances of below-average precipitation in East Africa, central-southern Asia, southern South America, the southern US, northern Mexico, and eastern East Asia.
-Above-average precipitation would become more likely in Southeast Asia, Australia, Southern Africa, and northern South America.
+La Niña typically raises the chances of below-average precipitation in eastern East Africa, central-southern Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia.
+Above-average precipitation tends to become more likely in Southeast Asia, Southern Africa, and northern South America.

 Source: UCSB Climate Hazards Center